rbisdorff/Digraph3/docSphinx/tutorial.rst

        OP Occupational Prestige                     2
        Total weight: 6.00 (3 criteria)

-Within each decision objective, the performance criteria are considered to be equisignificant.
-Hence, the four decision objectives show a same importance weight of 6 (see :numref:`alicePerfTab`).

 Details of the performance criteria may be consulted in a browser view (see :numref:`aliceCriteria` below).

    >>> t.showHTMLCriteria()